Denmark Work Visa Fees 2026 -Complete Cost Breakdown

 Official Denmark immigration portal: https://www.nyidanmark.dk

-Denmark embassy or consulate for your country: https://um.dk
+Denmark embassy or consulate in your country: https://um.dk

 Frequently Asked Questions

-How much does a Denmark Work Visa cost in 2026?
+How long does it take to get a Denmark Work Visa in 2026?

 Can I work while on a Denmark Work Visa visa?